UltraMessaging/um_perf/README.md

 In this demonstration, we can sustain 1.64M msgs/sec.
 However, be aware that at this rate, the 10G Ethernet is fully saturated (possibly "over" saturated; see "Exceeding Line Rate" below).
-This leaves no headroom for future growth.
+This leaves no headroom for error recovery or future growth.

 Informatica assumes that the requirement to handle 1.5M msgs/sec is a case of ensuring that the system can sustain the expected burst rates,